Gaia: Ancient Goddess, Modern Messenger

 A Planet Under Siege

-Human activity now jeopardizes the stability Gaia once sustained.
-Industrial growth has depleted earth's resources, polluted air and water, and released billions of tons of greenhouse gases — accelerating global temperatures and triggering fires, floods, hurricanes, and rising seas levels.
-We clear millions of acres of virgin land annually, erasing habitats and biodiversity.
+Human activity now jeopardizes the stability that Gaia once sustained.
+Industrial growth has depleted earth's resources, polluted the air and water, and released billions of tons of greenhouse gases—accelerating the rise in global temperatures and triggering fires, floods, hurricanes, and rising seas levels.
+And we clear millions of acres of virgin land annually, erasing habitats and biodiversity.
+According to the 2022 World Wildlife Fund, global wildlife populations have plummeted by 68% since 1970—a staggering indicator of planetary imbalance.

 Gaia’s Warning